 When taping the tips of your fingers, it is best done with a thin strip of sports tape or climbing-specific tape.
 Everyone has a favorite.
 Mine is Leukotape.

 I made a really, REALLY short and simple video about taping fingers for climbing.
 Read the article and then watch the video.
 One video shows it better than 1000 words, I hope.
-You can find the video at the end of this article.
+You can find the video at the end of this article or HERE if you just can’t wait;)

 The criss-cross method